chainpoint/chainpoint-binary/README.md

 # Important:

-If you're looking to produce or read binary representations of the existing Chainpoint V3 Network (chainpoint-services), use version 4.1.0.
-The latest update (5.0.0) is for the unreleased V4 proof schema.
+The package is for the Chainpont v4 proof schema.
+If you are looking to produce or read binary proofs for the older Chainpoint v3 Network (chainpoint-services), use version 4.1.0.

 # Chainpoint Binary